 This pathway offers all Aboriginal and Torres Strait Islander people the opportunity to potentially receive an offer into all undergraduate degrees.
 ATISEP involves students submitting a written application online, they are required to attach academic school reports, a 500-word statement regarding their desire to study and a confirmation of Aboriginality.
 Following the online application an interview is scheduled with key stakeholders from Walanga Muru and the wider university community.
-In 2022, due to COVID related protocols all student interviews were conducted online.
-Although effective as an alternate tool an evaluation of this process has pointed to these interviews resorting to face to face at Walanga Muru for 2023.
-This process will again allow applicants to bring family support to the meeting with Walanga Muru community prior to beginning their tertiary study.
+In 2023, interviews returned to face to face, on-site at Macquarie University's Wallumattagal Campus.
+This process allowed applicants to bring family support to the meeting with the Walanga Muru community prior to beginning their tertiary study.
 The ATSIEP pathway gives students an insight on how they can be supported through their studies and learn what engagement and support opportunities that are available to ensure success through Walanga Muru.
 This is vital as it provides opportunities for the future students to experience the MQ campus.
-In 2022 ATSIEP received 67 applications - 62 applicants were interviewed and offered entry to study in 2023.
-Out of the 62 interviewed, 41 were classified as school leavers, with 21 applicants considered non-school leavers.
+In 2023 ATSIEP received 61 applications - 57 applicants were interviewed and offered entry to study in 2024.
+Out of the 57 interviewed, 38 were classified as school leavers, with 19 applicants considered non-school leavers.